Traralgon: Sport

 Australian rules football is popular.
 There are two senior clubs, the Traralgon Maroons (which briefly competed in the Victorian Football League between 1996–1997) currently competing in the Gippsland Football League and Traralgon-Tyers United competing in the North Gippsland Football League.
 There is also a junior league, Traralgon and District Junior Football League, with most games played from the West End Sporting Complex.

 Cricket is also popular, with a local league, the Traralgon and District Cricket Association (TDCA) operating.

-Soccer is represented by two clubs - Traralgon City and Traralgon Olympians - who both play in the Latrobe Valley Soccer League.
-The Victorian regional leagues are the eighth level of soccer in Victoria, and the ninth nationally.
+Soccer is represented by two clubs – Traralgon City and Traralgon Olympians – who both play in the Latrobe Valley Soccer League.
 The home grounds are Harold Preston Reserve and Harold Preston Park respectively.

 There is a local basketball league, the Traralgon Basketball Association with a stadium at the Traralgon Sports Complex.
 The Traralgon Sports Stadium played host to preliminary round games of the Basketball competition during the 2006 Commonwealth Games which were held in Melbourne.

 The local baseball team is the Traralgon Redsox.

 Traralgon has a horse racing club, the Latrobe Valley Racing Club, which schedules two race meetings a year including the Cup meeting in December.

 The Traralgon Greyhound Racing Club holds regular greyhound racing meetings at Glenview Park.
 The first meeting was held on 28 June 1973.

 Golfers play at the course of the Traralgon Golf Club on the Princes Highway.

 The Traralgon Harriers are a running club that runs 5 or 6 km races every Thursday night and also organise Victoria's oldest marathon, the Traralgon Marathon, held every June.

 The Latrobe Valley Cycling club hold road and track racing events on most weeks throughout the year.

 Traralgon Pistol Club and Traralgon small bore rifle Club also located in the town.